Prince Mikhail Cantacuzène: Career

 His military career formed the basis of his life before and after his diplomatic service, as he served in both the Russo-Japanese War of 1904 to 1905, and on the Polish front during the First World War.

 During World War I, Prince Cantacuzène served as aide-de-camp and later Major-General, and finally General, in the service of Tsar Nicholas II, while Princess Cantacuzène remained in St. Petersburg.
-He served with distinction and was wounded in battle in 1914; as commander of the South Russia Cossacks, in 1915 he led 15,000 men in what has been called the last great cavalry charge against a fortified position in military history.
+He served with distinction and was wounded during the Battle of Galicia in 1914; as commander of the South Russia Cossacks, in 1915 he led 15,000 men in what has been called the last great cavalry charge against a fortified position in military history.
 The family left Russia in the aftermath of the Russian Revolution; in 1917, they escaped from Petrograd with her jewels sewn into her clothing and fled, via Finland, to the United States.
 The couple moved to Washington, D.C. and attempted to attract support for a counter-revolution in Russia, but after news of the assassination of the Tsar and of his brother, Grand Duke Michael Alexandrovich of Russia, ended their activism.
 The couple relocated to Sarasota, Florida, joining the firm founded by her aunt Bertha Palmer.

 After his divorce, his former wife's cousins, Honore Palmer and Potter Palmer Jr. (both sons of Bertha Palmer), who remained in Sarasota after Bertha's death, expanded their agricultural and business enterprises, and brought (former Prince) Michael Cantacuzene into the Palmer corporate structure.
 He managed the 1200 acre Hyde Park citrus groves, helped organize the Palmer Bank when it opened in 1929, and became Vice President of the bank.